LDA-MEMR/HetRE/README.md

 **Hoque, M. E., Torabi, M., and Acar, E. F. (2022).
 A heterogeneous random effects covariance matrix in longitudinal data with missing responses and mismeasured covariates.**

-The folder `src` contains all functions (.R) requires to implement the methods, and the folder `test` provides scripts to run the simulations from the article.
+The folder `src` contains all functions (.R) requires to implement the methods, and the folder `test` provides scripts to run the simulations for heteregeneous model from the article.

 ## Contact